Soham2974/studio/README.md

 ### Step 3: Deploy the App

-In your project's root directory, run the deploy command.
+In your project's root directory on your laptop, run the deploy command.
+This will build your app and send it to Firebase's cloud servers.

 ```bash
 firebase deploy --only hosting
 ```

 After the command finishes, it will give you a URL where your live application can be accessed (e.g., `https://<your-project-id>.web.app`).
+Your website is now live for anyone to visit!